3mdeb/conferences/2025/qoss/qubes-air-opinionated-value-prop.md

   - this could resolve problems of account management, but could be hard to implement
-  - auditability and compliance, so providing evidence stack is running in knwon good state - there is a lot of to consider if that would have to be made in scale
+  - auditability and compliance, so providing evidence stack is running in known good state - there is a lot of to consider if that would have to be made in scale
-  - Mendatory Access Control based access to resources e.g. LLM compute, models, etc.
+  - Mandatory Access Control based access to resources e.g. LLM compute, models, etc.
-  - can given infomation be kept only in vm
+  - can given information be kept only in vm
 - [ ] business value of vertically integrating mentioned components
 - [ ] CTA for investors and customers